History of a City: Florence, Italy

-Florence is one of the most enduring tourist destinations in Europe, if not the world.
-For many people it is a short stop in a world heritage city.
-Odyssey has put together a 21 night tour based in Florence.
-Giving the inquisitive traveller the opportunity to live like a Florentine, enjoying the city as a local in a self catering apartment, whilst studying and learning about the history of this city and the region of Tuscany.
+Florence Italy, is one of the most enduring tourist destinations in Europe, if not the world.
+For many people Florence Italy is a short stop in a world heritage city.
+Odyssey has put together a 21 night tour based in the city centre of Florence.
+Giving the inquisitive traveller the opportunity to live like a Florentine, enjoying the newly discovered secrets in the Florence old historic centre as a local in a self catering apartment, whilst studying and learning about the history of this city and the region of Tuscany.
+Odyssey’s small group long stay package tour in this historic old town is limited to 12 people and concentrates on learning about the Italian Renaissance period.

-Called the “Athens” of the middle of ages, Florence was the centre of trade and finance creating one of the wealthiest cities of that era.
+Called the “Athens” of the middle of ages, behind the city, central Florence was the centre of trade and finance creating one of the wealthiest cities of that era.
+This article for travellers traces the historical development of Florence old city on the Arno river, this is a unique Italian city, that seems to touch all who visit.
+Odyssey offers a collection of small group tours to Italy each year including walking tours.

 History of a City: Florence

-Archaeological evidence indicates that Florence was occupied prior to Roman settlement.
+Archaeological evidence indicates that the area today that is the city of Florence was occupied prior to Roman settlement.
 Experts speculate that a village was founded by the Etruscans of nearby Fiesole approximately 200BC.

 Florence was founded by Caesar: 59BC